Zero-X

 Zero-X is a fictional Earth spacecraft that first appeared in two of Gerry and Sylvia Anderson's Supermarionation productions, the film Thunderbirds Are Go (1966) and the television series Captain Scarlet and the Mysterons.
-Although publicity material for the various Supermarionation series, and the TV Century 21 comic, made references to connections between the Thunderbirds and Captain Scarlet canons, Zero-X is the only official link between the two series.
+Although publicity material for the various Supermarionation series, and the TV Century 21 comic, made references to connections between the Thunderbirds and Captain Scarlet canons, the Zero-X is the only official link between the two series.

 Design

-Zero-X was designed by Derek Meddings, whose original drawing named the craft "ZX 26".
+The Zero-X was designed by Derek Meddings, whose original drawing named the craft "ZX 26".
 AP Films commissioned Mastermodels in Slough to make two scale filming models.
 The larger of the pair, which was built at a cost of £2,500, was 7 ft long and weighed 50 lb.
 The puppet set design of the cockpit was inspired by the interiors of Concorde, a prototype of which the crew viewed at Filton Airfield.

 In 2012, the original MEV filming model, minus the cockpit canopy, was acquired by prop restoration company The Prop Gallery, which commissioned the still-trading Mastermodels to refurbish the miniature that it had built 46 years earlier.

 Description

 The first crewed craft to land on Mars, the metallic-blue Zero-X comprises a number of detachable sections.
 The main body houses the chemical engines which provide the craft with the thrust required for lift-off and spaceflight.
 The Martian Excursion Vehicle (MEV; later renamed Martian Exploration Vehicle) is attached to the front of the main body where it serves as the craft's main control centre.
 During atmospheric ingress or egress, two remotely controlled "lifting bodies" (self-propelled "flying wing" aerofoils) are attached to the main body at the front and rear.
 A heatproof nose cone protects the MEV during take-off and provides further aerodynamic flow to the vehicle during atmospheric ascent; it is jettisoned just before leaving the Earth's atmosphere, and is the only non-reusable part of the spacecraft.

 The lifting bodies act as wings to allow the craft to operate from a runway like a conventional aeroplane, and carry multiple jet engines to reduce the amount of fuel needed for the main body's chemical engines.
 They separate from the main body when the craft is at a sufficiently high altitude and fly back to base; on re-entry, they rendezvous with the spacecraft and dock with it to again act as wings and provide propulsion in the atmosphere.
 On reaching Mars, the MEV detaches from the main body, which is left in orbit piloted by a single astronaut, and descends towards the planet's surface.
 At the surface the MEV extends caterpillar tracks to negotiate the rocky terrain.

-Zero-X has a total velocity of 40 mi per second and acceleration of up to 15 g in emergencies.
+The Zero-X has a total velocity of 40 mi per second and acceleration of up to 15 g-forces in emergencies.
 It is built by New World Aircraft Corporation, the same company that builds Skyship One.